Journalism and the Writing Professions

 Important Registration Information

 Journalism courses are listed under the JRN designation.
 A full list and course descriptions is available at the department office.
-Contact Glenda Hydler or Joshua Mills with any questions, or visit the journalism office located at NVC 7-263, or call 646-312-3974.
+Contact Glenda Hydler or Vera Haller, 646-312-4338,with any questions, or visit the journalism office located at NVC 7-263.